babywhale321/squirrelmail-install-script/README.md

 1, root access to terminal

-2, atleast 512MB of RAM ( 256MB tends to crash )
+2, atleast 512MB of RAM

 # Tutorial: